Centralia High School (Centralia, Washington): History

+Though connected to Centralia public utilities, CHS is located in the unincorporated community of Ford's Prairie.

+Academics

+A coffee shop and store, known as the "Tiger Hut", opened at the high school in the fall semester 2025.
+Students can participate as "employees" of the shop as part of a marketing class.
+The school partnered with a local company, Lewis County Coffee Company (LCCC), which provides supplies and products at cost; all profits go back into the endeavor or into a fund for the school's Future Business Leaders of America chapter.
+The company also helps to train students in operations of the shop, which is managed by teachers of the marketing course.
+The hut is similar to a coffee shop that opened in 2023 at W.F.
+West High School in Chehalis.

 Administration

 As of the 2022-2022 school year, the current principal of Centralia High School is Scot Embrey.
-Mr Ahern serves as the athletic director.
-Additional assistant principals and counselors include Mike Stratton, Michael Vanbuskirk and Jim Parker.
+Mr. Ahern serves as the athletic director.
+Additional assistant principals are Heather Cheek and Kelly Sneed.
+Austin Baker is the CTE Director.

 Athletics

 The mascot of Centralia High School is the Tiger.

 Centralia High School is a member of the WIAA (Washington Interscholastic Activities Association) in the 2A Evergreen Conference.
 During the Fall season the school sanctions the following sports: Cheerleading, Football, Girls' Soccer, Cross Country, Boys' Tennis, Boys' Golf, Girls' Swimming, Volleyball.
 Winter season includes: Cheerleading, Wrestling, Girls' Basketball and Boys' Basketball, Vocal and Instrumental Solo and Ensemble contest.
 The Spring season includes: Baseball, Boys' Soccer, Fastpitch, Girls' Golf, Girls' Tennis and Track.